Cardiac Rehabilitation Phase IV: Long-Term Lifestyle Change

-Phase III is often referred to as the maintenance phase of cardiac rehab because it emphasizes long-term lifestyle changes, such as a regular exercise program.
+Phase IV is often referred to as the maintenance phase of cardiac rehabilitation (rehab), because it emphasizes long-term lifestyle changes, such as a regular exercise program.
 The program will help you practice and keep healthy behaviors and habits.

 - Learn lifestyle changes to lower your risk of future heart problems.